keviinfoes/LinkedFC_backend/README.md

 # Linked
 This repository contains a full collateralized stablecoin named linkedFC (LKC).
 Linked is a stablecoin with minimal complexity.
-No multiple coins needed in the implementation.
-The stability is maintained by the collateral positions.
+No multiple coins needed in the implementation or a high stability fee.
+The stability is maintained by the collateral positions and fixed price exchange.

 ## Description
 The design of linked is: